openminted/omtd-stack-setup/README.md

 # Version of the repository to check out.
 A branch, a tag or a commit hash.
 galaxy_version: release_16.10

-# True is SADI workflow should be installed.
+# True if SADI workflow should be installed.
 install_sadi: True

 # Directory to host SADI code.